Skip to main content

 Common Questions

-Settings (this article) covers the organizational configuration areas: grading scale, search permissions, training library attributes, org structure, documents, and other structural settings.
+Settings (this article) covers the organizational configuration areas: grading scale, search permissions, training library attributes, org structure, file types, and other structural settings.
 These define the data and rules SkillsDB operates on.Page Settings covers feature toggles and page visibility controls — such as whether library sections are shown, whether skill flags are enabled, and whether system emails are sent.
 See Page Settings for details.

 You can always add new grades and update grade descriptions.
 However, grade numbers that have been used in at least one assessment are permanently locked — their numeric value cannot be changed, and they cannot be deleted.
 Plan your grading scale thoroughly before assessments begin.
 Most organizations use a 1–5 scale, though SkillsDB supports up to grade 10.